subseapulse/sum-doc/docs/usage.md

 ##Communication
 Once the `startmodem.sh` script is up and running, the modem opens a TCP socket on port `55555` to communicate with the user.
+You may use *netcat* to connect to the socket, typing

+	nc <SuM IP address> 55555

-You may use *netcat* to connect to the socket: open another SSH terminal and connect to the modem (as in [quickstart](quickstart.md)) then type
+Alternatively, the socket can be opened locally: open another SSH terminal and connect to the modem (as in [quickstart](quickstart.md)) then type

 	nc localhost 55555